 How does the automated response demonstrate a customer focus?

 The chatbot owes it success to previous VA efforts to standardize how the agency website interacts with veterans and tracks veterans’ responses to the website.
 Agency staff loaded the chatbot with using the VA’s written content style guide, which outlines how the agency describes its benefits and services.
 During the pandemic, the department also expanded the style guide to include new words and phrases, such as COVID-19, coronavirus, and social or physical distancing.

 Despite having a short time to build and implement the tool, the agency also focused on human-centered design.
 By piloting the chatbot with veterans for two weeks, the VA made its final product a user-friendly tool responsive to the needs of our nation’s veterans.

 Use technology to create user-centered products at your agency

 For more information on how the Department of Veterans Affairs created a chatbot to deliver better services and how other agencies developed new tech tools, read “Bit by Bit: How Governments Used Technology to Move the Mission Forward During COVID-19.”

-This post is authored by Zainab Syed, a former intern on the Partnership’s Research, Analysis and Evaluation team.
+Zainab Syed is a former intern on the Partnership’s Research, Analysis and Evaluation team.